 The data dictionary upgrade (step 1) is the responsibility of the

 server, which performs this task as necessary at startup unless

 invoked with an option that prevents it from doing so.
 The option

 --upgrade=NONE as of MySQL

 --no-dd-upgrade prior to

-If the data dictionary is out of date but the server is prevented from upgrading it, the server will not run and exits with an error.
+If the data dictionary is out of date but the server is prevented from upgrading it, the server does not run, and exits with an error instead.
 For example:

 [ERROR] [MY-013381] [Server] Server shutting down because upgrade is required, yet prohibited by the command line option '--upgrade=NONE'.
 [ERROR] [MY-010334] [Server] Failed to initialize DD Storage Engine [ERROR] [MY-010020] [Server] Data Dictionary initialization failed.